 Located in a little shopping plaza in Hialeah, Star Chiguas is a family-owned spot with just a handful of tables.
 The pizza here is (pun intended) stellar, especially the crust and toppings.
 They make their own dough and it comes a bit thinner than most places.
 Toppings include thinly sliced ham that gets perfectly crispy when baked or chorizo minced so fine it covers every bite.
 Besides this being our favorite overall pizza, they also have a must-order specialty called the “Estrella.”
 It’s a Cuban pizza cooked in a star-shaped pan that—aside from bearing a slight resemblance to Patrick from SpongeBob—allows for a maximum crispy-cheese-to-crust ratio.

-This spot is located in a strip mall on an industrial-looking street in Hialeah, where Cuban pizzerias are as common as bad sushi in South Beach.
-But if you have to choose just one Cuban pizza to have in Hialeah, it should be here and it has to be their signature pizzamanina pizza.
+This spot is located in a strip mall on an industrial-looking street in Hialeah.
+You're coming here for their signature pizzamanina pizza.
 This is the fanciest Cuban pizza we’ve encountered in Miami: prosciutto, blue cheese, and bacon under a blanket of mozzarella and gouda.
 The crust is a little thinner than some of the puffed-up pizzas cubanas in town—which means you won’t be too full to also order their guava pizza featuring a smear of guava paste instead of red sauce.
 If that weren’t enough to make you come here, there’s a busty mannequin in the dining room sitting down to her own box of pizza that you can pose with for photos along with a mini “brinca brinca” (AKA a trampoline) for the kids.

 Like the beat of Celia Cruz’s “Quimbara” beckoning you into spontaneous dance, the pizza-covered windows of Kasalta Pizza are hard to miss from Red Road.
 This place has a dough that is light and fluffy, with a perfectly crunchy crust.
 They definitely don’t skimp on toppings either, and the vegetable pizza is stuffed with peppers, black olives, thinly sliced onions, and mushrooms—in case you’ve been feeling guilty about your vegetable intake lately.
 Inside it’s a bit tight, but they do have a couple of tables.

 There are many Polo Nortes across Miami, but there is only one Polo Norte Cuban Restaurant, which is no longer associated with the other locations.
 This Polo Norte is still in the original space that opened in the early ’90s and has since become a local institution.
 At some point, as rumors go, there was some sort of drama between this location and the others, which we think could make a great Netflix mini-series.
 But mostly, they get their fame from Cuban pizza and ice cream.
 The pizza here has a thicker crust, lots and lots of cheese, and toppings that go under the cheese.
-It begs the question, is it a topping if it’s not on top?
-Then again, who cares?
-I just want some pizza—specifically, their ham pizza.
+Their ham pizza is our favorite thing to get.
 They grind the ham up so it’s extra fine and it covers the entire pie.
 They also have a great ice cream parlor that features flavors like naranja-piña, mamey, malta, and mantecado, and also has options like copa lolita (two scoops on top of flan) or pico turquino (an ice cream-topped rum cake).

 Yes, it is possible to find good Cuban pizza north of Hialeah, especially here at Papa Pizza.
 The family-owned shop has a devoted following thanks to its friendly service and tasty pizza, which has a soft, thick crust and an extra toasty cheese rim.
 Pictures of old Havana surround you as you wait for your order in the small space.
 The service is quick, but if you’re in a rush you can call ahead and pick up.
 It’s a great option if you’re somewhere closer to Miami Gardens and would rather listen to 10 hours of the Caso Cerrado theme song than spend any amount of time in Hialeah traffic.

-The Rodriguez family opened up the original location of Rey’s Pizza in Little Havana in 1985, starting what would soon become a Miami Cuban pizza empire.
+Rey’s Pizza opened in Little Havana in 1985, starting what would soon become a Miami Cuban pizza empire.
 The original location still delivers on its namesake, since it’s basically a big yellow castle right off West Flagler.
 The pizza here has a thicker, doughy crust with the toppings, once again, under the cheese.
 The crust is lacking that crispy cheese rim, but they make up for it by using so much freaking cheese.
 They’re also open 24/7, so it’s the perfect place for a bite after a long night of dancing at Ball & Chain.
 Or maybe more of a 1am pizza spot after eight hours of binge-watching The Crown for the third time.